Pope Zachary: Death and legacy

-Pope Zachary died around 15 March 752 (it may also have been the 12th or 14th) and was buried in St. Peter's Basilica.
+Pope Zachary died on 15 March 752 and was buried in St. Peter's Basilica.
 His elected successor, Stephen, died within days, and Zachary was finally succeeded by Stephen II.
 The letters and decrees of Zachary are published in Jacques Paul Migne, Patrolog. lat. lxxxix. p.
 917–960.

 Church historian Johann Peter Kirsch said of Zachary: "In a troubled era Zachary proved himself to be an excellent, capable, vigorous, and charitable successor of Peter."
 Peter Partner called Zachary a skilled diplomat, "perhaps the most subtle and able of all the Roman pontiffs, in this dark corridor in which the Roman See hovered just inside the doors of the Byzantine world."